JReesW/Assembler/README.md

 # Assembler
  Assembly interpreter written in Python.

-This interpreter uses a subset of Assembly laid out below.
+This interpreter uses a custom subset of Assembly laid out below.
 Remember: this was made purely for fun, so don't expect fast or generally useful code!